-Specify the DNSMux(es) that are allowed to propagate configurations to this DNSMux.
+Specify the DNSMux(es) that are allowed to propagate configurations from and to this DNSMux.
 Only those host(s) or network(s) listed here may connect using SSH protocol.
+All other IP address not on the list will be dropped at the DNSMux network interfaces.